Dennybett/3rd-Repo/README.md

 After finishing the edits and saving them in VS Code, I staged them using the 'git add README.md' comand to add them to the terminal, then I used the 'git status' to view before using the 'git commit -m' command with a "brief description of what I had done.

 The final step was to push to the remote repository.
 For this I used the "git push origin main" command

+FROM REMOTE REPOSITORY TO LOCAL REPOSITORY

+Now I am making these edits in the remote repository then I will push them to the local repository.
+I will start by editing the necessary changes in the necessary branch and then preview to see the progress Once satisfied, I then commit the changes